 When was the last time your physics teachers taught you the key concepts and principles of the subject by using your favourite superheroes as examples?
 Mind blown?
 What sounds too good to be true is actually an innovative way to make the dreaded subject more engaging and accessible with a dash of fun.
 Students learn about real principles of physics using the entirely fictitious superpowers wielded by their favorite superheroes.
 Superman, Batman, Spiderman, Wonder Woman…they have it all.
 Drooling to learn physics all over again?
 You know where to go.

-To discover new and upcoming courses book a session with the counsellors at Career Spark.
+To discover new and upcoming courses book a session with the counselors at Career Spark.